Connect with the people around you: family, friends and neighbours.

 You could go for a walk or run, cycle, play a game, garden or dance.

 Click on the links below for more information:

-Remember you can still connect with people if you are out walking or running by saying hello or smiling, as long as you stay at least a 2 meter distance away from others.
+Remember you can still connect with people if you are out walking or running by saying hello or smiling, as long as you stick to current NI social distancing guidelines.

 Alternatively, here a few exercise ideas you can do at home or in your garden: